mildred/cjdnserver/README.md

 -----------

-Run `cjdnsclient` with a given socket file (probably something like `/run/cjdnserver/cjdnserver.sock`) in the docker container
+Run `cjdnsclient` with a given socket file (probably something like `/run/cjdnserver/cjdnserver.sock`) in the docker container.
+When the program returns, you should have a configured interface.

 Server-side
 -----------